ddnexus/pagy/docs/extras/pagy.md

 ### Navless/incremental

-If you don't need the navbar you can just set the `:size` variable to `0` and the page links will be skipped from the rendering.
+If you don't need the navbar you can just set the `:size` option to `0` and the page links will be skipped from the rendering.
 That works with `Pagy` and `Pagy:Countless` instances.
 All the `*nav` helpers will render only the `prev` and `next` links/buttons, allowing for a manual incremental pagination.